SNodeC/snode.c/README.md

 ## Configuration via the Command Line

-Each application gets a set of common command line options which control the behavior of the application in general.
+Each application as such gets a set of command line options which control the behavior of the application in general.
 An overview of those option can be printed on screen by adding `--help` or `--help-all` on the command line.

-### Introduction to the Command Line Interface using the `EchoServer` from above
+### Application Configuration

-For instance
+In case of the `EchoServer` demo application

 ```shell
 command@line:~/> echoserver --help